 Of course, a situation can arrive when vehicles can come from all four directions.
 Please see the illustration below.

 In the above situation, each vehicle has a vehicle on its right.
-One vehicle must renounce its right-of-way and driver should give a hand signal.
-The vehicle that gives up its right-of-way can only allow or signal a vehicle on its left to proceed because vehicle on the right already has right-of-way over left one.
+One vehicle must renounce its right-of-way and the driver should give a hand signal.
+The vehicle that gives up its right-of-way can only allow or signal a vehicle on its left to proceed because the vehicle on the right side already has a right-of-way over the left one.

-For example, vehicle D can only signal vehicle A, as vehicle D has right-of-way over A. Once vehicle D has cleared the way, the rest of vehicles can proceed according to right before left rule.
+For example, vehicle D can only signal vehicle A, as vehicle D has the right-of-way over A. Once vehicle D has cleared the way, the rest of the vehicles can proceed according to the right before left rule.

 The right-before-left rule is only considered when a route crosses another route.
 For example, in the following situation, there is no consideration of right-of-way or priority because both vehicle,s routes are not crossing.

-Right before left rule is not applicable in following situations:
+Right before left rule is not applicable in the following situations:

-- When a vehicle comes from a field, forest or a meadow path.
+- When a vehicle comes from a field, forest, or meadow path.

 - When a vehicle comes from a property entrance.